tricktron/manifest-tool/README.md

 and `--password`.
 Building
 -
-To build `skopeo` you need at least Go 1.5 because it uses the latest `GO15VENDOREXPERIMENT` flag.
+To build `stackup` you need at least Go 1.5 because it uses the latest `GO15VENDOREXPERIMENT` flag.
 Also, make sure to clone the repository in your `GOPATH` - otherwise compilation fails.
 ```sh
 $ cd $GOPATH/src
 $ mkdir -p github.com/harche